Health Choice Productions

-Saving women from needless suffering and death, and the connections between breast health and the health of the digestive and immune systems, is at the heart of Be Good to Your Breasts, The Complete Guide to Breast Cancer Prevention.
+Saving women from needless suffering and death, and the connections between breast health and the health of the digestive and immune systems, is at the heart of The Breast Belly Connection, Every Woman’s Guide to Great Breast Health.

-Oakland, CA, July 15, 2016.
+San Rafael, CA, August 1, 2018.
 Barbara Kass WHNP, MSN has written a groundbreaking resource that takes breast cancer prevention to the next level – one that is based on the intimate connections between ‘gut health’ and lifestyle, environment, and genetics.

 Women can finally have the facts about these intimate connections to help reduce their risk of breast cancer.
 Equally important is that women can have the tools they need to help them create their own personal Breast Health Plan, make the health changes they desire, and improve their health in immeasurable ways.